Self-Dumping Hoppers: Everything You Need To Know [plus 7 ideal applications for them]

 Or maybe the house has trash cans, but every time you want to dispose of something, you have to go to the garage, get your screwdriver, and unscrew the trash can lid.

 It wouldn’t be long before trash would start accumulating on counters, floors, under the couch, and everywhere else, right?
+Nobody would want to go to clean anything up because it would take so much effort to dispose of it.

 The result would be a reeking house that is also cluttered, and very frustrating to live in.